-Selling Homemade Food Products in NH -The Basics - Cleaning & Sanitizing [Fact Sheet]
+Selling Homemade Food Products in NH - The Basics - Cleaning and Sanitizing [Fact Sheet]

-Starting a home-based food business is a dream of many home cooks.
-Beginning small, in your kitchen, with shelf-stable baked goods and other allowed foods are a practical way to try out this venture.
+Starting a homestead food business is a dream of many home cooks.
+Beginning small, in your primary home kitchen, with shelf-stable baked goods and other approved foods is a practical way to try out this venture.
 The place to start is a clean and sanitized kitchen.

 Cleaning

-Cleaning is the physical removal of food debris, soil, dust, grease, and microbes from a surface through scrubbing with a detergent solution and rinsing off detergent and food prior to sanitizing.
-Always use drinkable water during the cleaning process.
+Cleaning is the physical removal of food debris, soil, dust, grease, and microbes from a surface through scrubbing with a detergent solution and then rinsing thoroughly with clean water.
+Now the surface can be effectively sanitized.

 Sanitizing

 The most common sanitizer used on a home kitchen surface is chlorine (unscented bleach).
-If you choose to use chlorine, check the label to ensure it is safe for use on food contact surfaces and follow concentration levels.
-You may also want to consider quaternary ammonium or “quats” tablets for sanitizing. *The tablets are dissolved in water according to package directions
+If you choose to use chlorine, check the label to ensure it is safe for use on food contact surfaces and follow concentration levels exactly.
+You may also want to consider quaternary ammonium or “quats” tablets for sanitizing, which are dissolved in water according to package directions.

 For More Information: